JonRC/getinto/README.md

 ```
 - if entry is an object or any dictionary, you can select a property to continue the chain passing its name as string in params;
 - if entry is an array, you can select an item to continue the chain passing its position as number or string in params;
-- if entry is a function, you can select the function return to continue the chain passing one or many params in an array for the function to be executed.
+- if entry is a function, you can use the function return to continue the chain passing one or many params in an array for the function to be executed.
 Use [] (empty array) to execute without a param.
 #### • Nexts into
 #
 ```ts